List of material published by Distributed Denial of Secrets: 2024

 In 2024, DDoSecrets launched the "Greenhouse Project" to preserve censored information and create a "warming effect to reverse the chilling effects of censorship" as part of its broader mission to ensure the free transmission of data in the public interest by making itself a "publisher of last resort".
 The first entry in the project was a November 16, 2023 Reuters story that alleged that a hacking-for-hire firm called Appin had stolen secrets from executives, politicians, military officials, and wealthy elites around the globe and supporting documents.
 The story was removed by Reuters following an order from a district court in New Delhi, India.

 In May 2024, DDoSecrets published a leak of Mexican Defense Ministry intelligence on gun shops and smugglers from the United States that illegally sold weapons, often to cartels, in Mexico.

-At the Hackers On Planet Earth (HOPE) conference in June, DDoSecrets announced that the next entry in the Greenhouse Project was mirroring all of WikiLeaks' data after datasets became unavailable to download from the site and Julian Assange's plea deal required the organization to remove information.
-Emma Best said that the goal was making the WikiLeaks data more accessible and resilient against additional censorship and future website failures.
-Some of the data were things that DDoSecrets said they "would have handled that data differently than WikiLeaks did, the data is out there and we shouldn't act as censors for it".

 In July 2024, DDoSecrets published dossiers on Israel Defense Forces soldiers.
 Later that month, they published more than a million emails, documents and other files from the Israeli Ministry of Justice.
 The files show that Israel tried to protect NSO Group from the WhatsApp lawsuit and that Israel tried to avoid FARA and US lobbying laws.

+2025

+In June 2025, leaked materials from the Heritage Foundation were published, including over 13,000 applications for candidates for the second Trump administration.